-The holidays are about family, so here is a short post that reflects how family is also important in sports.
+The holidays are about family, so here is a short post that reflects how family can be instrumental in character development through sports.

 When I was around 12-years old, I was invited to try out for the ’71 Central Jersey Select soccer team.
 Select teams weren’t common back then and I was born in ’72, so it was pretty exciting.
 My father drove me to Mercer County Park in Hamilton, NJ to try out on a Sunday morning.

-Early into the tryout, I realized the competition was tough.
+Early into the tryout, I recognized the competition was tough.
 The pace of play was faster, and the players were bigger and better than expected.
 I wasn’t playing well, so I did what I could to turn things around.
 I scrapped, hustled, and fouled.
-As my friend Mark Szalczyk used to say, “Kill or be killed, right?”
+As my friend/teammate Mark Szalczyk used to say, “Kill or be killed, right?”

 After the tryout, the coach told the players to remain if their name was called.
 If not, they were free to go.
-I was pretty certain my name would be called.
-I was wrong.
+I felt pretty certain my name would be called.

-My sports life had been smooth sailing up to that point, but for the first time, I’d been cut.
-Walking off the field, I remember thinking about the friends that I’d told about (or likely bragged about) the tryout.
-The feeling of dejection was palpable.
+Walking off the field, I felt dejected.
+“How could this happen?”
+I remember thinking about the friends that I’d told about (or likely bragged about) the tryout.
+“What would I tell them?”

 As I approached my father, I didn’t know what to expect.
+A school principal and superintendent, my dad was far more on the disciplinarian side than the warm and fuzzy type.
 “Would he be mad?
 Was he going to criticize my tryout?
 Did I waste his Sunday morning?”
 None of those questions would be answered on the sideline.
 When I walked up to him, he said, “Ready to go?”

 The ride was quiet.
 I looked out the window and sulked.
 He drove.
 About five minutes from home, he asked, “Are you hungry?
 We can grab a cheeseburger.”
 Eating out was rare for our family in those days, so I agreed.
 We stopped at a small diner on Main Street in Pennington.